NextronSystems/thor-manual/usage/scan.rst

 * Filescan
 * RegistryChecks
 * Eventlog
+* ProcessCheck
 * Thunderstorm (Thunderstorm License needed)
 * Dropzone (Lab License needed)

 Plugins
 -------

-Starting with 10.8, THOR supports plugins.
+THOR 11 supports plugins.
 They can support a THOR scan in several ways:

 * Parsing a file format that THOR does not (yet) support
 * Checking more complex conditions that cannot be written as custom IOCs or rules